Diffusion Bridge Mixture Transports, Schr\"odinger Bridge Problems and Generative Modeling: Applications

 We consider the scenario $μ_0=-1, μ_1=1, Σ_0=Σ_1=σ^2=1$.
-We compute the KL divergence from the IPF PMs $F^{(i)}_{0,1}$ and the IDBM couplings $Π^{(i)}_{0,1}$ to the solution $S^*_{0,1}(Γ,ϒ,R,𝒫_𝒞)$ to $\StaSB$ as function of the iterations.
-The KL divergence between multivariate Gaussian distributions is available analytically, so no approximation is required.
+We compute the KL divergence from the IPF PMs $F^{(i)}_{0,1}$ and from the IDBM couplings $M^{(i)}_{0,1}$ to $S^*_{0,1}(Γ,ϒ,R,𝒫_𝒞)$ as function of the iterations.
+The KL divergence between multivariate Gaussian distributions can be calculated analytically, so no approximation is required.
 The results are shown in \cref{fig:normal_dbm_ipf_1d} where, in addition to the standard initial independent coupling $C^{(0)} = Γ{⊗}ϒ$, we consider two additional initial couplings with correlations $ρ_{C^{(0)}} = \pm 1$.
-It is observed that the IDBM iterations exhibit a faster rate of convergence with respect to the KL divergence.
-We remark that with our choice of indexing for the IPF procedure we are slightly favoring the IPF iterations, in the sense that $F^{(0)}_{0,1}$ already incorporates the reference measure $R$, while $C^{(0)}$ does not depend on $R$.
+It is observed that the IDBM iterations exhibit a higher rate of convergence with respect to the KL divergence.
+We note that with our choice of indexing, we slightly favor the IPF iterations, as $F^{(0)}_{0,1}$ already incorporates the reference measure $R$, while $C^{(0)}$ does not depend on $R$.

 In \cref{fig:normal_dbm_ipf_sigma_1d} we modify the considered scenario by varying the level of regularization: $σ=10^s$ for $s=-2,…,2$, with $σ=10^{-2}$ corresponding to the blue color and $σ=10^2$ to the red color.
 While the IDBM iterations converge quickly for both low and high levels of regularization (with $σ=1$, as in \cref{fig:normal_dbm_ipf_1d}, exhibiting the slowest convergence), the IPF iterations display increasing KL divergence for vanishing $σ$.